-Preparation of a second set draft plans and an Implementation Plan (Stage 5) will consider community comments and suggestions received and will include a detailed implementation plan.
-These will be exhibited to the community for comment again before the final Plans are prepared (Stage 6).
+Preparation of the final plans will consider community comments and suggestions received and will include a detailed implementation plan.

-Implementation (Stage 7) will require seeking Council's formal adoption of the plan which will be followed by a planning scheme amendment process to implement key policy and direction into the Macedon Ranges Planning Scheme.
+Implementation will require Council's formal adoption of the plan, followed by a planning scheme amendment process to implement key policy and direction into the Macedon Ranges Planning Scheme.